 - Cucumber, cauliflower, celery

 Another thing that is beneficial in alkaline diet – is that it has higher concentration of fibre, which leads to better food digestion and healthy colon.
-Healthy colon not only “feels” good since you’re not constantly constipated or bloated: because of the way the nutrients from our food is absorbed by our intestines, healthy colon is key in ensuring nutrients from your diet reach the rest of your body.
+Healthy colon not only “feels” good since you’re not constantly constipated or bloated: because of the way the nutrients from our food is absorbed by our intestines, healthy gut microbiome is key in ensuring nutrients from your diet reach the rest of your body.
 That includes those nutrients key to hair growth.

 Foods to avoid for hair growth